Edge-free but Structure-aware: Prototype-Guided Knowledge Distillation from GNNs to MLPs: Analysis and Discussion

 \subsection{Can PGKD distill the Impact of Graph Edges?}

-As mentioned in Section \ref{impact}, the intra-class edges guarantee the homophily for nodes from the same class, while the inter-class edges determine the pattern of distances among class prototypes.

 We adopt SAGE as the GNN teacher and perform experiments under a transductive setting, and then calculate the average L2 distance for the features of connected nodes in the graph.
 Table \ref{tab:intr_dis} shows the average distance of initial node features and node features from GNN teacher~(SAGE), GLNN, and PGKD.
 The distance of the GNN teacher is the shortest due to the information aggregation operations along graph edges.
 Meanwhile, the distance for GLNN is much longer due to the weak awareness of such graph structural information.
 PGKD gets shorter distances than GLNN, showing a great ability to capture intra-class graph structural information.
-In particular, PGKD gets a L2 distance of 0.82 on Citeseer, which is shorter than 3.10 from the GLNN.

 The inter-class edges determine the pattern of distances among class prototypes.
 Specifically, the prototypes of two classes would be closer with more inter-edges connecting them in GNNs.
 We take statistics on the class distances~(defined as L2 distances among class prototypes) and quantity of corresponding inter-class edges.
 For qualitative analysis, we calculate the Spearman correlation.
 From Table \ref{tab:inter}, the GNN teacher has a low Spearman correlation, whereas GLNN shows a relatively high value.
 Meanwhile, the proposed PGKD, thanks to the intra-class loss, can better capture the intra-class graph structural information and exhibits a much lower correlation.